webclinic017/stock-market-challenge/README.md

 ## Endpoint

 The service has three endpoints.
-One for sign up, a second one to log in and get a token to use the last endpoint which is used to retrieve stock market information.
+One for sign up, a second one for log in to get a token to consume the last endpoint which is used to retrieve stock market information.

 ### /sign-up - POST

-The endpoint needs a request body with user information to save the data to a database.
+The endpoint needs a request body with user information to save the data into a database.
 Username and email address must be unique.
 The required json has the following structure:

 ```
 {